Harvard-IACS/2020-CS109A/content/pages/faq.md

 # General
+- **What lectures may I attend?**
+- Registered students are free to attend any of the lecture times, regardless of which specific time they've registered for (e.g., you may attend 3pm lectures even if registered for 9am).
 -  **Does the individual HW mean I have to submit on my own but can I still work with my HW partner?**
   - Individual CS109A HW means you are supposed to work on your own, without any human intervention, assistance, or input.
 You are not allowed to work with partner.
 You are allowed to use OHs to ask for clarification questions, but we may not be able to answer all of your questions or help with your coding.
 You are allowed to use all of your materials from the course up to the HW, look at problem resolution online, and look at libraries documentation.
 - **Do I have access to the video recorded materials if I am not an Extension School student?**